Mission / Vision / Values / History

 Equity + Inclusion

-Essex Art Center fosters contemporary art practices in Greater Lawrence.
-We recognize that we must continue to increase diversity and equity within our organization to do so effectively.
-We work to attract and retain staff, board members, teachers, and volunteers who reflect the communities we serve.
+Essex Art Center fosters contemporary art in Lawrence, MA, and our surrounding communities.
+We are committed to diversity and equity within our organization, and we work to attract and retain artists, staff, board members, teachers, and volunteers who reflect the communities we serve.
 We have established outreach and relationship-building efforts with Lawrence residents to ensure that our community is represented within our programming and has the power to influence our work.

-Artists are uniquely positioned to frame conversations and provoke reflection around pressing issues.
-By highlighting artists who have been historically underrepresented, including women-identifying artists, BIPOC (Black, Indigenous, and people of color) artists, and artists with disabilities, we are working to elevate voices that have been less heard.
+• Artists are uniquely positioned to frame conversations and provoke reflection around pressing issues.
+By highlighting artists who have been historically underrepresented, including women-identifying artists, artists of color, and artists with disabilities, we are working to elevate voices that have been less heard.

 The equity and inclusion practices at Essex Art Center foster an environment where staff, students, artists, and volunteers are engaged, valued, and encouraged to collaborate, generate ideas, and contribute at their highest level.
 We are passionate about our mission and know that our ability to achieve it begins with engaging our community.